-demonstrated effects in preclinical models for depression, with data published in August 20231 and that were further supported by data in recently released articles in the prestigious journals Cell2, Nature3 and Science4.
+There is also strong scientific support for this target mechanism in depression.
+NeuroRestore compounds, such as ACD856, have demonstrated effects in preclinical models of depression, with data published in August 20231 which were further supported by data in recently released articles in the prestigious journals Cell2, Nature3 and Science4.
 These studies show that several different classes of antidepressants appear to mediate their effects via BDNF/TrkB, further strengthening the link between BDNF and depression.
-AlzeCure has demonstrated in preclinical models that NeuroRestore compounds possess antidepressant effects and they also induce the release of neurotransmitters in the brain that are associated with depression.
+Alze-Cure has demonstrated in preclinical models that NeuroRestore compounds possess antidepressant effects and they also induce the release of neurotransmitters in the brain that are associated with depression.

 In May 2023, AlzeCure reported that the European Patent Office had granted a patent for NeuroRestore, including ACD856.
 This patent has been validated in 33 territories across Europe, including Germany, France, the UK, Spain, Italy and Sweden.
 This achievement is yet another important step for ACD856, in light of the previously granted US patent for this substance.
+During the first quarter of 2024, patents were also granted for ACD856 in additional territories, including China, India, South Africa and Mexico, which is a key step in the effort to establish a comprehensive global patent portfolio for the NeuroRestore program.